hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 > **Tip** - Windows users can use another program called [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) instead of a *bash emulator* to log in to remote machines, but it is a little more involved and has different capabilities.
 We encourage you to take a look at it, but we will not be covering it in this workshop.

+**Two-factor authentication**

+Access to the FASRC cluster requires two-factor authentication.
+Be sure that you have set-up your Duo two-factor authentication using the resources provided [here](https://docs.rc.fas.harvard.edu/kb/duo-mobile/).

 #### Let's log in!

 Everyone should have their Terminal (or Git BASH Terminal) window open.
 Using this Terminal window, you can interact with your own computer using bash commands!
 You see the "$" symbol?
 That is where you write the "commands" that will be executed by shell (bash in this case) and your computer's kernel.
 The "$" is called the **"command prompt"**.